Five Protective Factors are the foundation of the Strengthening Families approach:

 Big Brothers Big Sister of Nevada County is a dues-paying member of the National Agency, Big Brothers Big Sisters of America.
 As part of our member responsibilities, we must follow National standards and be audited every year.
 We have no fiscal dependence on the National Agency.

 We raise all of our funding through private and corporate donations, special events and grants.
-Specifically, 37% of our funding comes from fundraising events like our annual Bowl For Kids’ Sake bowl-a-thons, our Mountain Bike Endurance Ride and the 300 Miles for Mentoring bicycle challenge, to name a few.
-We are also funded, in part, by grants from the United Way, Nevada County and private foundations.
+Specifically, 37% of our funding comes from fundraising events like our annual Bowl For Kids’ Sake bowl-a-thon, our Mountain Bike Endurance Ride and the Miles for Mentoring bicycle challenge, to name a few.
+We are also funded, in part, by grants from the Placer County, Nevada County and private foundations.
 The rest of our funding comes from our generous community through private and corporate donations.

 Who We Serve